01 of 06

 Garter Stitch Baby Blankets

-When it comes to easy patterns to knit, Garter Stitch is often the first thing people think of.
-Garter Stitch is usually the first stitch you learn when learning how to knit, and it's possible to make pretty projects with it before you even learn how to purl.
+When it comes to easy patterns to knit, garter stitch is often the first thing people think of.
+Garter stitch is usually the first stitch you learn when learning how to knit.
+In garter stitch, you simply knit every row.
+It's possible to make pretty projects with it before you even learn how to purl.

-In the same vein are the Super Easy Baby Blanket and its variations, the new version and the crib blanket version, from Purl Soho.
-All of these use stripes to make them a little more interesting to knit and to use, but you could always make a solid color one if you'd rather, or use a multicolored yarn.Continue to 2 of 5 below.
+In the same vein are the super easy baby blanket and its variations, the new version and the crib blanket version, from Purl Soho.
+All of these use stripes to make them a little more interesting to knit and to use, but you could always make a solid color one if you'd rather, or use a multicolored yarn.Continue to 3 of 6 below.

 Ribbed Baby Blankets